lucidrains/toolformer-pytorch/README.md

 ## Usage

-The main novelty of the paper is a way to filter out what is sampled from a bootstrapped transformer, a manual natural selection of what is sampled for further finetining.
+The main novelty of the paper is defining a fitness score for the outputs from a transformer instructed to insert API calls.
+The score is used to filter the sampled outputs for finetuning the transformer to make API calls that decreases perplexity of the text that follows it.

 ```python
 import torch